Susan Louise Marsh

 Susan Louise Marsh was an American activist, author, and children's advocate.
 Marsh is responsible for ending the sole guardianship laws in the state of Missouri through her persistent dedication for change.
+She was named Poet Laureate of Missouri in 1933 by the Poet Laureate League.

 Early life

 Susan Louise Cotton Marsh was born on April 23, 1867, in Troy, Indiana.
 She was the daughter of Cullen Columbus Cotton & Ann Connot.

 Career

 She later moved to Monet, Missouri where she married Eugene Marsh.
 The couple had two children, Eugenia and Wilbur, after they moved to Webster Groves, Missouri.
 Here, Marsh began her career of advocacy.
 Marsh was heavily involved as a member of the Webster Groves chapter of the Daughters of the American Revolution.
 She also advocated for the American Red Cross and the Navy League during World War 1.
 Other clubs she was a part of include, the Monday Club of Webster Groves, the Shakespeare Drama Study Club and Tercentenary Club, the American Literary League, the St. Louis Dante Club, the Daughters of 1812, the Colonial Dames of the 17th Century, Snider Association of Universal Culture, the League of Women Voters, the Republican Women's Club, the London Poetical Society and the National Society Magna Charta Dames.
 Marsh even began the St. Louis Branch of the National League of American Pen-Women.
 Her heavy involvement as an activist then led her into the political arena.